 WDFW's stated mission is to preserve, protect and perpetuate fish, wildlife and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities.
 Coastal steelhead managers recognize the enormous impacts that changes to those recreational and commercial opportunities have on Pacific coast communities and individuals who rely on fisheries for their livelihoods.
-As a result, Region 6 Fish Management will develop strategies to better understand the human dimensions of Washington's coastal steelhead fishery.
+As a result, WDFW will develop strategies to better understand the human dimensions of Washington's coastal steelhead fishery.

 These strategies may include, but are not limited to, surveys sent to recreational fishery license holders or the general public, additional questions added to steelhead fishery creel surveys, and/or novel analysis of existing guide logbook and creel data.
-The strategies may be carried out through collaboration between WDFW Conservation Social Scientists, District and Area Biologists, Science Division, Fish Management, Communication and Public Engagement, and external entities such as NOAA and research universities.
-Research topics of interest include:
+WDFW will implement these strategies with external entities such as NOAA and research universities.
+Research topics of interest include analysis of:

-- Shifts in recreational angling effort given fishery closures and/or restrictions such as no fishing from a floating device and gear restrictions - Recreational angler preferences about fishery regulations when multiple options are likely to meet management objectives - Recreational angler and professional guide attitudes and preferences pertaining to the no fishing from a floating device rule - Fishery demographics including county, state, and/or county of residence - Local economic impacts of shifts in fishery regulations
+- Shifts in recreational angling effort given fishery closures and/or restrictions such as no fishing from a floating device and gear restrictions - Recreational angler preferences about fishery regulations when multiple options are likely to meet biological objectives - Recreational angler and professional guide attitudes and preferences pertaining to fishery closures and other restrictions (e.g., no fishing from a floating device, gear restrictions, fisheries in select waters, etc.)

+- Fishery demographics including county, state, and/or county of residence - Local economic impacts of the fishery and how these are likely to change with environmental or management changes